diamondprogram/GameProject/README.md

 This project is still in development.

-currently there is only a single level which is just a room for the player to run and jump and a spike pit t, which kilss the player on contact resting the level.
+currently there is only a single level which is just a room for the player to run and jump and a spike pit, which kilss the player on contact resting the level.